 Well Baby Exam

-Your health care provider will want to have regular well baby checks or well-baby exams during your baby’s first year of life as it is important to monitor your baby’s growth and development.
-A well-baby exam involves measurements, vaccines and an evaluation of your baby's development; you can expect the following to take place during the well-baby exam:
+Your health care provider will want to have regular well baby checks or well baby exams during your baby’s first year of life, as it is important to monitor your baby’s growth and development.
+A well baby exam involves measurements, vaccinations, and an evaluation of your baby’s development; you can expect the following to take place during the well-baby exam:

-- Immunizations and vaccinations are discussed and given according to provincial guidelines.
+- Immunizations and vaccinations discussed and given according to provincial guidelines.

-- Referrals are made to community programs and resources that assist parents in raising a healthy child.
+- Referrals made to community programs and resources that assist parents in raising a healthy child.

 Influenza vaccinations are available to all rostered clients of NorWest Community Health Centres.
 It is recommended that the following individuals receive the influenza vaccination unless they have contraindications to the vaccine:

 - All individuals aged 6 months or older who live, work, or attend school in Ontario